 Retiring Committee Member, Mrs Peggy Webster, received a Gold Badge certificate and her husband, Cromer RNLI Station Chairman, Mr Tony Webster, received a Gold Bar to his Gold Badge certificate.
-They will receive their Gold Badge and Gold Bar at a special ceremony in Norwich, in September.

 Peggy has been a member of the Guild for 28 years.
 She was a loyal, supportive and enthusiastic committee member for many years before taking on roles of greater responsibility.
 In 2006 she became Guild Chairman, taking over the role from Mrs Daisy Spurgeon (now Honorary Life President) and then, on relinquishing her role as Chairman in 2009, became the Publicity Officer.
 For several years, Peggy and Tony hosted summer garden fetes at their home, enabling the Guild to raise further funds for the RNLI.
 Although Peggy is now stepping down from her role on the Committee, she continues to be a member of the Ladies Lifeboat Guild.